Clear House Accountants Clear House Accountants

 When you have a limited company, there’s only Corporation Tax to pay on the profit.
 If you are a sole trader, you have to pay Income Tax and National Insurance on all of your business’s profits.

-In some cases, Depending on the profit your business makes, you might be paying less tax on the same amount of money earned through a limited company.
+In some cases, depending on your business’s profit, you might pay less tax on the same amount of money earned through a limited company.

 Contact Our Sole Trader Accounting Expert